YcleptJohn/placement-report/report.md

 Other notable events
 ====================

+HX always aims to move at a fast pace embracing change, so I have seen my fair share of events over the past year.
+Including the ongoing erection of a third office on the Hythe campus.
+I've detailed some of the most impactful events below, as well as some personal events that didn't fit into my singular pod timelines.

 Chauntry Acquisition
 --------------------

+In a shoutout on the 9^th^ of November it was revealed that HX had acquired our long-standing partner Chauntry.
+As a company they offer parking reservation systems and have close ties to over 800 car parks worldwide.
+We've been working with them since 1992 as they supply us with CHIPS, our booking system which is at the core of all of our technology.

+I was initially unsure of the acquisition as our current CHIPS system feels very legacy and outdated, this move to me signalled that we would never be moving away from it.
+When I took a step back and thought about it I realised we probably would have never migrated anyway, at least now we'd be in an advantageous position to push for improvements to it.

 Purple Parking Acquisition
 --------------------------

+In a press piece on the 2^nd^ of November it was announced that HX was taking control of some of Purple Parking's assets and website, following failure to find a buyer for the entire business.
+This would allow HX to utilise purple parking's website to continue selling our own products, maintaining customers that previously had loyalty to Purple Parking.
+A pop-up pod was made for about a month to convert the Purple Parking website to use our backend, allowing us to collect and fulfil all new bookings being made.

+This acquisition seemed like a no-brainer deal for HX.
+With the implementation mentioned above we literally started selling our products via their website, utilising their brand and assets to gain additional business from Purple Parking's existing customer base.
+Who would say no?

 Maybe that expedite with Becky?
 Probably not -- too much content now...
 -----------------------------------------------------------------------